micheleben/python_server_exp/README.md

+# src/struct_bidirectional
+project that contains server - client architectures in python for a bi-directional broadcast architecture (server <-> client)

+# src/struct_monodirectional
-# project that contains server - client architectures in python
+project that contains server - client architectures in python for a unidirectional broadcast architecture (server -> client)

 scripts that implement a UDP broadcasting system that can run in separate Jupyter notebooks: UDP Broadcast Server: Sends messages with timestamps and state information to clients UDP Broadcast Client: Receives broadcast messages and displays the information.
 Create two separate Jupyter notebooks:

 1. Server notebook: Copy the server code into it